Why Maintain Your Motorcycle Yourself?Article Last Updated: Aug 18, 2023

 More often than not, when I have had a motorcycle serviced at a dealership, either something wasn’t resolved completely, properly or at all, or damage was done to the motorcycle.
 I’m sure that there are some excellent, customer focused dealerships with highly competent mechanics, but I personally have had some poor experiences and have heard of some real horror stories.
 One case that really sticks out in my mind is one in which a rider had taken his bike in for service prior to a big trip; the bike had had a valve adjustment and some other work done.
 The bike was then trailered down south (from Canada to Mexico, I think).
 During the subsequent ride, the engine failed.
 It turned out that the bolts holding the camshafts had not been tightened properly and they loosened up resulting in expensive damage to the top end of the engine and ruining the trip for the rider.
 Very disappointing, maddening, expensive and could have put the rider in danger from crashing or being stranded.
 The shop denied responsibility, I heard.

 My personal experience when taking motorcycles in for service hasn’t been that dramatic, but I have experienced damaged paint, spilled brake fluid, damaged mounting tabs, over-tightened and damaged bolts/threads (cost me more money), improperly mounted tires (installing a tube with a new tubeless tire and rim for a street bike), problems not resolved, problems not reported.
 I’ve also been over-charged for work because a mechanic took longer than he should have because of his incompetence.
 I had to take a bike back multiple times while under warranty to address the same issue, again due to lack of skill of the mechanic.
+That same mechanic lost one of the original bolts and lock washers holding the carburetor float bowl to the main carb body and replaced the bolt only; he also didn't adequately tighten either bolt which resulted in a fuel leak later (dangerous).
 And one more item, a dealer offered to winterize a brand-new motorcycle that I had just bought at the end of the riding season; I was told that they added fuel stabilizer to the gas in the bike (good) and then they ran the engine for 20 minutes (bad) to circulate it.
 The bike had a carburetor, so there was no need to run the engine, plus that is not how you treat a new engine that has yet to be broken-in.
 Even if it was broken-in, you don’t run a motorcycle for 20 minutes at a standstill.
+I don't have much trust in motorcycle mechanics.

 Another point that I want to make is that a mechanic working on your bike is likely rushing to get the job done in the minimal amount of time, so he may be inclined to cut some corners.
 When I service my bikes, I take the time to clean and inspect components and protect the bike from damage from tools or fluids; in my experience, if you take a bike in for service, the mechanic may not take the same precautions or take the extra time to do those things (he may not have time or may not care).
 They are just going to do the assigned task as quickly as possible (time is money).
 Some mechanics also rely heavily on power tools to remove and install fasteners; if not used carefully, using those tools can cause damage to the motorcycle.